 An article on Psych Central quotes writer/blogger Therese Borchard, who defines a mental health advocate as “anyone who is a voice for those suffering from depression, anxiety, or any other disorder—who hopes to disseminate a message of hope and support.”
 I quite like that definition.

 Advocacy can be done either by those of us living with mental illness or by those who support us.
-The voices of people who don’t have a mental illness deserve to be heard, but if those voices start to drown out our own, that’s probably not a good thing.
+The voices of people who don’t have a mental illness deserve to be heard, but if their voices drown out our own, that’s not a good thing.

 Creating dialogue around mental illness can be done on a large scale, one-to-one, or anywhere in between.
-Speaking on a large scale isn’t going to be an option for many people to begin with, but most importantly, the effects of the illness itself will impose limits on what can be done.
+Speaking on a large scale isn’t going to be an option for many people to begin with, but equally important is that the effects of the illness itself can impose limits on what can be done.

 Mental health advocacy can involve connections between people with mental illness and those without, but it can also happen within the mental illness community.
 This mutual support empowers all of us to use our voices in whichever way is the best fit for us.
 Individual blogging interactions may seem like a drop in the bucket, but when those little drops of support are happening every day across the blogosphere, it adds up.

 Advocacy may be more formal, and may involve legal representation or assistance in accessing government or other support services.